 Military Consumer Protection Resource Page

 Military members, veterans and their families are often targeted by dishonest businesses.
 Scams and deceptive tactics in consumer transactions can hurt a military member or veteran’s personal finances, damage their credit, threaten their security clearance or prevent them from getting a job.
 The best way to prevent being scammed is to be an educated consumer and to protect your personal information.
 Please click on the links below for more information about consumer and financial topics that can affect active and former service members.
+You can also download our comprehensive Military Consumer Protection Guide.

 Avoid Predatory Loans